ArkesDev/ArkesDev/README.md

 Hi!
-I'm Arkes, I'm an Italian(🇮🇹) developer
+I'm Arkes, I'm a developer

 with the aim of creating and developing resources for various games and apps.